Maintain your network

 * Please note that the researcher needs to be employed through the HEI for insurance and ethics reasons during the whole period of grant funding.
 It is the responsibility of the HEI to ensure that the research is organised and undertaken within a framework of best practice that recognises the various factors, including rigour, respect and responsibility, that may influence or impact on a research project.

-Since my first interactions with the Regional Studies Association in 2000, I have found it to be an excellent resource of both research, practical knowledge and advice.
-Because of this, over the decades, I have always encouraged my Masters by Research and PhD students to become members of RSA and present their research at the RSA Winter or Annual Conference.
-The feedback, encouragement and advice that I and the researchers that I have supervised received has helped us all advance our careers.
+Since my first interactions with the Regional Studies Association in 2000, I have found it to be an excellent resource for research, practical knowledge and advice.
+Because of this, over the decades, I have always encouraged my Master’s by Research and PhD students to become members of the RSA and present their research at the RSA Winter or Annual Conference.
+The feedback, encouragement and advice that the researchers that I have supervised received and I have helped us all advance our careers.
 RSA is a very important and collegiate resource and repository of knowledge for both practitioners as well as early stage and advanced researchers.

 The Regional Studies Association offers a wonderfully inclusive home for researchers from all disciplines.
-I have benefitted from help, guidance and (very importantly) networking opportunities over the years and always urged students to join to take advantage of the resources RSA offers.
-The support that the RSA gives, particularly to early career researchers, in this difficult time for Higher Education is invaluable.
-I am a member of the Women’s Network and really appreciate the opportunity to network with women of all ages and at all stages of their career in such an open and supportive forum.
+I have benefited from help, guidance and (very importantly) networking opportunities over the years, and I have always urged students to join to take advantage of the resources RSA offers.
+The support that the RSA gives, particularly to early career researchers, in this difficult time for Higher Education, is invaluable.
+I am a member of the Women’s Network and really appreciate the opportunity to network with women of all ages and at all stages of their careers in such an open and supportive forum.

 Opportunities & Development